Rebel Heart (Dan Seals album)

-Rebel Heart is the third studio album by American country music artist Dan Seals, released in 1983 viaLiberty Records.
-This was also his first album to appear on the charts, reaching #40 on the Top Country Albums chart.
-He achieved his first top ten single with the song, "God Must Be a Cowboy".
+Rebel Heart is the third studio album by American country music artist Dan Seals, released in 1983 through Liberty Records.
+The album marks the departure from his established soft rock sound and became a more country sound.
+It was also his first album to appear on the charts, reaching #40 on the Top Country Albums chart.
+He achieved his first top ten single with the song "God Must Be a Cowboy".
 The other singles released from the album were "Everybody's Dream Girl" (#18), "After You" (#28), and "You Really Go for the Heart" (#37).